civisanalytics/platform-code-examples/dbt/README.md

 - `DATABASE_TYPE`: The database type.
 - `DATABASE_NAME`: The name of the database, e.g. "dev"
-- `DBT_SCHEMA`: The name of the schema on the database.
+- `DBT_SCHEMA`: The schema where dbt will create the output tables.
+Must be a schema where you have ‘create’ permission on.

 ### PostgreSQL & Redshift